 Jira Is Better Value Than Trello

-Although Trello’s first paid plan is the same price as Jira’s ($5 per user, per month vs $5 per user, per month), again, Jira has a much vaster set of features, including a Gantt chart for visualizing project progress, and just like Trello, includes custom and pre-built automation capabilities for streamlining workflows.
+Although Trello’s first paid plan is cheaper than Jira’s ($5 per user, per month vs $8.60 per user, per month or a little lower, depending on the total users), again, Jira has a larger set of features, including a Gantt chart for visualizing project progress, and just like Trello, includes custom and pre-built automation capabilities for streamlining workflows.

 There are other crucial tools that you’ll find in most project management software tools – such as task dependencies – which Trello just doesn’t provide.
-Jira, on the other hand, offers this feature on all of its plans.
+They’re actually quite useful for understanding your project’s critical path and what you should be prioritizing, so it makes sense that Jira offers them on all of its plans.

-Drawing dependencies between tasks in Jira’s Timeline view.
-Image: Tech.co testing process
+Users can draw dependencies between tasks in Jira’s Timeline view.
+Source: Tech.co’s testing process

 Jira Is More Functional, With More Features Than Trello